 ATG is committed to the principles underpinning the Anti-Slavery and Human Trafficking Policy issued by ATL as the primary operating entity, and to the approach that has been adopted to further the policy objectives.

 The steps taken as part of this statement relate to ATG's core operational entities, which include ATL, TGRSC, ATRSL and ALCL.
-Following a corporate restructure during the last year, ATGL is now the direct holding company of the core operational entities, and Angel Locomotive Leasing Limited, Angel Trains Group Limited (UK) and Willow Rolling Stock UK Limited are non-operational and dormant entities.
+ATGL is the direct holding company of the core operational entities.
+Angel Locomotive Leasing Limited and Angel Trains Group Limited (UK) are non-operational, dormant entities.
+Following a corporate restructuring last year, Willow Rolling Stock UK Limited has been dissolved.